Training for Adults Through Our One-Stop Career Centers

 Often, an important first step in finding a new job or in changing jobs is getting the right training that will make you more likely to be hired by the employer.
 This could consist of an educational program to get your GED, attendance at college, enrollment in a short-term vocational program that provides you with the necessary skills to meet the demands of the new job, or on-the-job training.

 For classroom training, the Career Centers have a process in place for individuals interested in training to determine sources of financial aid.
 In some instances, people may be eligible for training grants based on their eligibility for various federal programs.
 For example, dislocated workers, recipients of transitional assistance, youth, and economically disadvantaged adults may be eligible for financial assistance from the federal or state government in the form of training vouchers to help pay the costs of training.
 Based on funding availability, you may receive up to $5,000 in funding assistance to attend training at an approved training provider or up to $7,500 for a combination of occupational skills training and GED or ESL training.
+To research available approved training opportunities go to the state website for access to the database and other information!

 To obtain a training voucher, you may be required to apply for a federal Pell Grant to help pay for the training, although you can still be given a training voucher while you are waiting to find out if you are eligible for a Pell Grant.
 You are not required to apply for loans that you must repay.